 You know, if there’s one thing that makes the very hottest heat of summer more bearable, I’d have to say that it’s a nice martini in an air-conditioned bar.
+Air Pros in Florida provide most reliable & recognized AC installation and repair services.
 And if you can’t have that, sitting in an air-conditioned living room watching the Buccos comes pretty close.
 And you know what goes great with both of those?
 Bacon.
 Yes, BACON.

 And you know where you can get all three of those things at once?
 The Shiloh Grill on Mt.
 Washington.